apache/stanbol/README.md

 You should read [1,2] before doing any release related actions.

 To do a release test build, you have to activate the 'apache-release' profile.
-For building the framework plus signing the artifacts as it would be done during a release you can use
+For building Apache Stanbol plus signing the artifacts as it would be done during a release you can use

-    $ mvn install -Pframework,apache-release
+    $ mvn install -Papache-release

 The 'apache-release' profile will be automatically activated when the Maven release plugin [3] is used.
 For doing official release you start with